micro222/chatbot/README.md

 ## How it works

-Sentences are divided into 4 categories: statements, questions, commands and other.
-* Statements are used to provide data about a specified noun.
-The bot will store that data in it's database for future use.
-The bot will ask about anything that is unfamiliar to it and will point out contradictory info when nessessary
-* Questions request data about a specified noun.
-The bot will respond by providing that data if it's in it's database.
-It bot will ask about words that are unfamiliar to it.
+The program first separates the nouns from the rest of the sentence.
+I refer to the rest of the sentence as a template.
+From the template the program can determine wether the sentence is a question, statement, command or something else.
+The templates that the program recognizes are in a file called templates2.txt.
+Each template has it's own function to process it and is specified in that file.
+The functions are in handle.c.

+So let's run through an example.
+The user types "grass is green".
+The nouns are removed and the template is "* is *".
+The purpose of this sentence is to inform the program that the specified attribute (the color green) is to be applied to the specified object or substance (grass).
+The function "handle_attribute_statement" is called with grass and green as arguments.

+This function will concider 7 posibilities
+* 1   grass is not in the database
+* 2   grass is neither an object or a substance and therefore can't have a color
+* 3   green is not in the database
+* 4   green is in the database but is not an attribute
+* 5   the info is already in the database
+* 6   the info contradicts what is in the database
+* 7   the sentence is without issues

+If 7 applies, the programm will type "I'll take a note of that" and the following entry will be added to the database (general.txt)
+              grass > color: green;
+If 1 to 6, the program will inform the user of the issue.

+Questions are answered by looking them up in the database.

-* The bot will consider commands it receives and may comply if it wants to.
+The program will consider commands it receives and may comply if it wants to.
 This software will eventually be installed in a 4 foot tall mobile robot so if for example it is told to go full speed into a wall it would not do so and tell the user what it thinks of his command.

-* Other sentences are dealt with individually.
+Other sentences are dealt with individually.

-The program relies mostly on 2 text files to interpret sentences.
-It's nessessary to understand these files to understand how this progem works
-1. The database.
-This is a list of bits of information about nouns.
-The essential information about these nouns is what category they are in.
-For example, "Bob" is classified as a person.
-A person is a creature.
-A creature is an object.
-"Object" is in the root category and is not classified any further.
-This clasification is used to determine if a sentence makes sense or not.
-2. The sentence templates.
-It's list of sentences with the nouns removed.
-After each sentence in the list there is the name of a function that will process the sentence further.
-The function that is chosen is determined by the type of sentence and on the verb used.

 ## Current limitations